Prince Michael of Kent: Finland

 Michael of Kent made a visit to Finland in 2017, during which he visited Helsinki, Espoo, Porvoo, Pori, and Tampere.
-The visit concluded with a gala dinner at the House of Nobility in Helsinki.
-The purpose of the multi-day visit was to enhance trade and investment relations between Britain and Finland.

-In 2022, Michael visited Finland again, this time focusing on Tampere, Lempäälä, and Helsinki during the British Week.
-As part of his visit, he participated in various events, including a gala dinner at Svenska Klubben in Helsinki.
-One of the highlights of his trip was attending the British Week Platinum Jubilee 2022 Banquet in Helsinki.
-Additionally, Michael and the British delegation visited several locations in Tampere, such as the Naistenlahti Powerplant, Nokia Arena, and the Kokkovuori Shooting Center in Lempäälä.
-During his visit, Michael visited the Mannerheim Museum, which is the former home of Marshal Carl Gustaf Emil Mannerheim in Helsinki.

 Sport

 Michael was a part of the Royal Military Academy Sandhurst rowing crew that won the Maiden Fours at Bedford in 1961.
 He competed for Great Britain in the 1971 FIBT World Bobsleigh Championships but crashed and failed to finish the event.
 He was official non-travelling reserve for the 1972 Winter Olympics.
 He took part in the 1970 London to Mexico World Cup Rally in an Austin Maxi, but he and his crew failed to finish the event.

 Media scrutiny

 In 2002, both Michael and his wife were the subject of criticism over the rent paid on their accommodation at Kensington Palace following scrutiny by the House of Commons Public Accounts committee on the cost of royal palaces and whether they were value for money.
 The committee had called on the Queen to evict its residents and put the apartments on a more commercial footing.
 When it was claimed that the couple paid a rent of only £69 per week for the use of their apartments at Kensington Palace, Buckingham Palace announced that "The Queen is paying the rent for Prince and Princess Michael of Kent's apartment at a commercial rate of £120,000 annually, from her own private funds.
 This rent payment by The Queen is in recognition of the Royal engagements and work for various charities which Prince and Princess Michael of Kent have undertaken at their own expense, and without any public funding."

+In 2003, Michael's judgment was questioned as he developed a close working relationship with businessman Michael Wynne-Parker, who had a history of financial misconduct, bans from serving as a director, and had been described by a judge as having "the modus operandi of a crook".
+Wynne-Parker had organised and accompanied the prince on official trips to Estonia, helping arrange meetings with politicians and business figures, which raised concerns about credibility and vetting.
+Prince Michael denied receiving "any fees or expenses or been paid in any way" by Wynne-Parker and added that he was not aware of his reputation.

 Michael has been scrutinized for financial assistance given to him by exiled Russian oligarch Boris Berezovsky through offshore companies, with a reported total of £320,000 in payments over the period 2002–2008.
 In an interview with The Sunday Times, Berezovsky stated, "There is nothing underhand or improper about the financial assistance I have given Prince Michael.
 It is a matter between friends."